-Overall, the response to community and stakeholder engagement was both strong and constructive with many individuals in the community thankful that the topic was being looked at by the Municipality.
+The response to community engagement was both strong and constructive.
 Respondents felt that they were unaware of current opportunities offered within the Mount Uniacke area and felt it was important to have opportunities within the community versus travelling outside of the community.
-A general frustration on the lack of infrastructure available to the community was identified, but there were general concerns around the cost of implementing new recreational opportunities within the community, specifically around higher tax rates.
+A general frustration on the lack of infrastructure available was identified, but there were general concerns around the cost of implementing new recreational opportunities within the community, specifically around higher tax rates.